Prepare For Freight & Haulage

 For loads that will take up the space of an entire lorry, full load or truckload shipping is used to transport large amounts of goods.
 Full load deliveries tend to be largely standardised and packed tightly on pallets or in crates, this helps maximise the capacity of the lorry.

-Full load carriers are more direct than part loads and often specialise in certain types of haulage, this dedicated service means your delivery will usually get completed quickly and efficiently.
+Full load carriers are more direct than part loads and often specialise, this dedicated service means your delivery will usually get completed quickly and efficiently.
 Hiring an entire lorry can be expensive; however, it is likely to be cheaper than numerous smaller deliveries to transport the same amount of cargo.

-When you’re comparing different haulage companies you’ll want to check a couple of key things:
+When you’re comparing different companies you’ll want to check a couple of key things:

-Associations – Although there’s no obligation for a haulier to be a member of a haulage association it does provide you with a certain peace of mind that they are a registered member of a recognised body.
+Associations – Although there’s no obligation for a haulier to be a member of an association it does provide you with a certain peace of mind that they are a registered member of a recognised body.

-Once you’ve decided what type of haulage you are going to require, you need to find a suitable transport provider.
+Once you’ve decided what type of transport you are going to require, you need to find a suitable transport provider.
 Finding and comparing hauliers for your delivery is easy using Shiply.

 Comparing a range of hauliers can be time consuming, and getting quotes even more so.
 To save yourself the trouble of calling around all the different freight transporters Shiply can help you get quotes by allowing delivery companies to come to you.